JAlcocerT/JAlcocerT/content/blog/concepts-DATABRICKS.md

 title: "A closer look to DataBricks"
 date: 2024-06-10
 draft: false
-tags: ["Dev", "Career", "D&A","PySpark"]
+tags: ["D&A", "Career", "D&A","Python vs PySpark"]
-description: 'Databricks for D&A Big Data.'
+description: 'Using Databricks Community Edition for D&A Big Data.'
 url: 'understanding-databricks'
 ---